Sourabh250/entertainment-app/README.md

 1. Launch the app.
 2. Browse through the available categories or use the search feature to find specific content.
-3. Click on a movie, TV show, or song to view more details.
+3. Click on a movie, TV series  to view more details.
-4. Add items to your bookmark by clicking the "bookmark" icon.
+4. Add items to your bookmark by clicking the bookmark icon.
-5. Enjoy your favorite entertainment content!

 ## Setup